cakesolutions/scala-kafka-client/README.md

 ```

-Initiates a subscription based on initial configuration.
+Sent to the Consumer Actor to initiate a subscription based on initial configuration.
 Initial offets may be provided to seek from a known point in each Topic+Partition
 that consumer is subscribed to.
-This allows the client to self manage commit offets as described [here](https://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html)
+This allows the client to self manage commit offsets as described [here](https://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html)
 in section "Manual Offset Control".

 If no offsets are provided (i.e. Subscribe()), the consumer will seek (for each topic/partition) to the last committed offset as
 recorded by Kafka itself, and also based on the "auto.offset.reset" client property.

 Once the client has sent the consumer a Subscribe message, it can assume that the subscription will be made and any
-messages destined for it will be received by the provided actor callback.
+messages consumer will be delivered to the provided ActorRef callback.
 Any failure to connect to Kafka or other exception
-will be propagated to the supervisor actor.
+will be propagated via the standard [Actor Supervision](http://doc.akka.io/docs/akka/2.4.2/general/supervision.html) mechanism.

 ### Records[K, V]